polymake/matchthenet/readme.md

 Additional polytopes are contributed by Mara Belotti, Andrei Comaneci, Dan Corey, Holger Eble, Alexej Jordan, Lars Kastner, Marta Panizzut, Sylvain Spitz.

+The background image of the christmas edition is contributed by Lars Kastner and Antje Schulz.

 You can contact the authors via mail: surname ( at ) math.tu-berlin.de